Cauchy's Surface Area Formula in the Funk Geometry: Cauchy-Type Formulas for General Convex Bodies

 By the definition of Funk volume (Eq.~\eqref{eq:funk-vol-cone-def}), this expression is exactly $\volFunk[K](G)$, which matches the left-hand side of Eq.~\eqref{eq:funk-shadows}. \end{proof}

-With the cone formula established, we now extend the result to general convex bodies by approximating them with polytopes and summing the local cone contributions.
-Let $K$ be a convex body in $\RE^d$, and let $G$ be a convex set contained in the interior of $K$.
-Let us recall the central shadow from the Introduction.
-For almost all directions $u$, the intersection $K \cap H_K(u)$ consists of a single point $v_K(u)$~\cite[Theorem~2.2.11]{Sch14}.
-For the remaining directions, fix any Borel-measurable choice $v_K(u) \in \bd K \cap H_K(u)$.
-The \emph{central shadow} of $G$ in the direction $u$ is
+With the cone formula established, we now derive the Cauchy formula for arbitrary convex bodies.
+Let $K \subset \RE^d$ be a convex body and let $G \subset \interior(K)$ be a convex body.
+For almost every direction $u \in S^{d-1}$, the support set $K \cap H_K(u)$ is a singleton; denote its unique point by $v_K(u)$~\cite[Theorem~2.2.11]{Sch14}.
+On the exceptional null set, choose $v_K(u)$ arbitrarily in $K \cap H_K(u)$.
+For each $u \in S^{d-1}$, define the central shadow by